andersbjergfelt/UFOGroupC1Blog/Blog-Entry.md

 * mapReduce
 * group

-In these cases you must take care to prevent users from submitting malicious JavaScript.
-MongoDB further suggests that if you need to pass user-supplied values, [you may want to escape these values.](https://docs.mongodb.com/manual/faq/fundamentals/#how-does-mongodb-address-sql-or-query-injection)

 I disse tilfælde skal du være varsom med at bruge de operationer.
 Hvis du bruger dem skal gøre alt for at forhindre ondsindede brugere i at sende ondsindet JavaScript.

 ### Test af NoSQL injection sårbarheder i MongoDB